SAP/spartacus-docs/_pages/dev/cds-integration.md

 ;;FooterSlot;ProfileTagComponent
 ```

 This will create the component in the 'Staged' catalog.
-To publish, run a sync, or replace 'staged' with 'Online'
+To publish it, run a sync, or replace 'Staged' with 'Online'.

 ### Configuration

-Profiletag has the following configuration interface:
+Profile Tag has the following configuration interface:

 ```
 interface ProfileTagConfig {